 How much credit card debt do Americans have?

-Which states have the most credit card debt?
+Which states’ residents have the most credit card debt?

-Credit cardholders in New Jersey have the highest average credit card debt of any state, according to LendingTree data, while those in Kentucky have the least.
+Credit cardholders in Connecticut have the highest average credit card debt of any state, according to LendingTree data, while those in Kentucky have the lowest.

-LendingTree analysts reviewed anonymized January and February 2021 credit report data from more than a million My LendingTree users to calculate these averages and create our list of states with the most debt.
+LendingTree analysts reviewed anonymized December 2022 credit report data from more than 370,000 LendingTree users to calculate these averages and create a list of states with the most debt.

-The four states with the most debt were all on the East Coast, while the three lowest were found in the Deep South.
-There was a major difference in balances between the states at the top and bottom of our state debt ranking, with New Jersey cardholders owing $7,872 and Kentucky’s owing $5,441.
-That means the average New Jersey balance is 45% higher than the average balance in Kentucky.
+The four states with the highest debt are in the Northeast, while three of the four with the lowest are in the South.
+There are major differences in the balances at the top and bottom of our rankings, with Connecticut cardholders owing $9,408 and Kentucky’s owing $5,408.
+That means the average Connecticut balance is 74.0% higher than the average balance in Kentucky.

 What percentage of credit card accounts carry a balance?

-Americans carried a balance on 55% of all active credit card accounts in the third quarter of 2020, according to the most recent available data from the American Bankers Association.
+Americans carried a balance on 53% of all active credit card accounts in the second quarter of 2022, according to the most recent available data from the American Bankers Association.

-If you look at all credit card accounts, American Bankers Association data shows that 41% of accounts were active and carried a balance at some point in Q3 of 2020, 34% of accounts were active but didn’t carry a balance and 26% of accounts were dormant for the quarter.
-The number of accounts that carried a balance fell 2 percentage points in the third quarter, while the percentage of those who did not revolve a balance increased by 1.5 percentage points.
+If you look at all credit card accounts, the American Bankers Association data shows that 40% of accounts were active and carried a balance at some point in the second quarter of 2022, 36% of accounts were active but didn’t carry a balance and 24% of accounts were dormant for the quarter.

 What’s the average interest rate on people’s credit cards?
 What about those who carry a balance?
 What about new credit card offers?